agCleo/GT-handbook/README.md

 In the context of OAI-PMH, the Open Archive Initiative - Protocol for Metadata Harvesting, a harvester is the entity collecting automatically metadata exposed in an OAI-PMH repository.
 Harvesters can collect metadata from many providers, in which case the harvesters can be defined as aggregators.

 **Provider**
-An organisation that manages, collects, and disseminates scholarly resources.
+An organization that manages, collects, and disseminates scholarly resources.
 It operates as the manager of one or various data repositories, archives, or publishing platforms.
 A provider enriches the data it is responsible for with metadata facilitating its dissemination, and acts as the primary dissemination body of the data and its metadata.

 **Publication**
 On GoTriple, a publication is a textual object formatted for dissemination and produced in the context of research.
 A publication can be of various types (article, book, report, training, etc.) and formats (pdf, epub, presentation, etc.).